FlagMyLease

 1. Verify the one-month deposit cap.
 HRS §521-44 limits deposits to one month's rent.
 Given Hawaii's high rents, this is a meaningful protection.

 1. Track the 14-day deposit return.
 Among the fastest return deadlines in the country.
-Mark your calendar.
+Some tenants find it helpful to mark their calendar for this deadline.

 1. Know the 45-day rent increase notice.
 HRS §521-21(d) gives you more planning time than most states.
 If your landlord tries to raise rent with less notice, the increase is premature.

 1. Know the 2-day entry notice.
 Hawaii requires two days — longer than most states.
-Document unauthorized entries.
+Many tenants document unauthorized entries in writing.

 1. Understand military housing dynamics.
 Hawaii's large military population creates unique rental demand.
 If you're active duty, the federal SCRA provides early termination rights.